angular/protractor/docs/plugins.md

 };
 ```

-Protractor contains built in plugins in the 'plugins' folder.
-An example of
-using the 'ngHint' plugin is shown below.
+An example of using the 'ngHint' plugin is shown below.

 ```javascript
   plugins: [{